Justice League of America: Carnival, Chapter 1: A Deal is a Deal

 “What kind of fate could befall Firestorm here?”
 Steel wondered.

 The Phantom Stranger approached a small shop with a single candle lit in the window.
-The sign beside the door read Madame Ophelia, reader of palms and the Tarot.
+The sign beside the door read Madame Ophelia, Reader of Palms and the Tarot.

 “I don’t know,” Starman said.
 “A bad reading, perhaps.”